What was the Berlin Wall? – A Guide for Children

 That’s right.
 The thing is, from 1949 and over the course of the next few years, millions of people fled East Berlin and East Germany to go live in the West.
 The reasons why they wanted to leave the East are many, varied and brain meltingly complicated.
 So let’s keep things simple by saying this: living in East Germany absolutely sucked.

 The Soviet Government realised that they were losing too many citizens and that soon their side of the county would cease to function.
 Their decision?
 To build a big wall and prevent anyone else from escaping.
 This wall became known as the Berlin Wall.

 How big was it?

-Much of the wall was a concrete wall or wire fence, which stood 3 metres in height.
+Much of the wall was a concrete wall or wire fence, which stood 3 meters in height.
 That’s taller than a camel, animal fans.
-Which means a person of average height, even when stood on the hump of a camel, wouldn’t be able to clamber over the wall.
+This means a person of average height, even when stood on the hump of a camel, wouldn’t be able to clamber over the wall.
 Mind you, camels are hardly discreet, so hump climbing would be a terrible escape plan.